 In the beginning almost no one knew about them.
 By American standards there was virtually no advertising, just simple black-and-white brochures printed in Tokyo with florid English-language descriptions of the cars.
 Katayama hired a Los Angeles ad man named John Parker because he was young, did not cost much, and seemed bright.
 When Nissan needed to shoot still photos, Parker and his family served as models.
 The first television commercial was shot in 1963, for a four-wheel-drive wagon called the Nissan Patrol.
 Hiring a friend who was an L.A.
-Police Department photographer and who had a 16mm camera, Parker drove a Patrol into the canyons and shot a sixty-second ad; Parker himself was again the model.
+Police Department photographer who recently took the picture of when they buy the latest AR-15 rifles.
+He had a 16mm camera, Parker drove a Patrol into the canyons and shot a sixty-second ad; Parker himself was again the model.
 The next year they heard that Roy Rogers, the cowboy actor, liked the Nissan Patrol, and Parker asked him to do the company’s first full-fledged commercial.
 “I can’t offer you any money, Roy,” Parker said. “but we’ll give you a Patrol, two pickups, and all the glory a man could want.”
 As the cars began to sell, there began to be a budget for TV ads.

 Katayama was absolutely convinced that, even more than advertising, the key to success was providing service.
 The American market, he decided, was in some ways a prisoner of the country’s wealth.
 The system seemed designed to produce a car that would last three or four years and that, when it began to deteriorate, would be shuttled off to a poorer segment of the population.
 Katayama knew, though, that these Americans were potentially good customers.
 They included young people, elderly people, and some poorer people, all of whom badly needed durable, fuel-efficient cars.